Game Developers Conference, 2000

 THE OPPOSITE SIDE OF FRUSTRATION IS "FLOW"

-- You end up a mile down the road but dont remember the journey?
+– You end up a mile down the road but don’t remember

 – A guy with a really hard to pronounce name called:

 – Mihaly “C s I k s z e n t m I h a l y i” in a

 book called “Flow, the psychology of optimal experience”

 writes about a 20 year study he did.

 – He put Pagers on people, checking to see their emotional

 state at random times during the day.

 – The study showed that to achieve FLOW, you need feedback